mccabe082/SimpleFlightpathSimulator/docs/scripted_flight.md

 ## Basic Manouvers

 Update rules are used to calculate the future target state of the aircraft, $\bar{X}_{target}(t+\delta t)$.
 All manouvers use update rules which are depend on the specific manouver...
+On entering a scripted manouver the aircraft motion converges to a steady state independently from the aircrafts motion.
+The proposed scheme synchronises these two things at a time to enter manouver.

 There are a bunch of quantities which we might need to define or calculate and keep on hand when calculating update functions.
 These are given below

 Quantity | Symbol | Unit
 --- | --- | ---